meteor/meteor/source/packages/modules.md

 Now, you might be wondering what good the `modules` package is without the `ecmascript` package, since `ecmascript` enables `import` and `export` syntax.
 By itself, the `modules` package provides the CommonJS `require` and `exports` primitives that may be familiar if you’ve ever written Node code, and the `ecmascript` package simply compiles `import` and `export` statements to CommonJS.
 The `require` and `export` primitives also allow Node modules to run within Meteor application code without modification.
 Furthermore, keeping `modules` separate allows us to use `require` and `exports` in places where using `ecmascript` is tricky, such as the implementation of the `ecmascript` package itself.

 While the `modules` package is useful by itself, we very much encourage using the `ecmascript` package (and thus `import` and `export`) instead of using `require` and `exports` directly.
-If you need convincing, here’s a presentation that explains the differences: http://benjamn.github.io/empirenode-2015
+If you need convincing, here's a [presentation](http://benjamn.github.io/empirenode-2015) that explains the differences.

 ## Basic syntax